 David has a master’s degree in Health Care Bioethics from Loyola Marymount University, he did his undergraduate work at University of Southern California and is a member of the American College of Health Care Executives.
 He is a certified AMA/EPEC (Education for Physicians) trainer.
 He also is the founding chairperson for the Hospital Association of Southern California Palliative Care Committee and spent the last decade as a C-suite executive in a 650 bed – three hospital system in Los Angeles County.

-Financial: David Kessler is a presenter and receives compensation.
-He is the co-founder and President Emeritus of Project Angel Food.
+Financial: David Kessler is the is the co-founder and President Emeritus of Project Angel Food.
 He is a published author and receives royalties.
-He receives a speaking honorarium and recording and book royalties from PESI, Inc. He has no relevant financial relationships with ineligible organizations.
+David Kessler receives a speaking honorarium and recording and book royalties from Psychotherapy Networker and PESI, Inc. He has no relevant financial relationships with ineligible organizations.